 Windmade is a new not-for-profit organisation launched by Vestas Wind Systems to brand products that have been made using energy sourced from wind farms on the back of a survey of 25,000 consumers and has already garnered support from companies such as Lego, WWF and PWc.
-Although the standards have yet to be defined they have released the visual identity that will sit on packaging alongside other familiar initiatives (shown on the left).
+Although the standards have yet to be defined they have released the visual identity that will sit on packaging alongside other initiatives such as USDA and FSC.

 This is no doubt a noble initiative but as a visual presentation the identity doesn’t clearly communicate its unique proposition.
 There is a great opportunity to change the way these initiatives visually interact with the products and packaging they appear on.
 Hopefully this is just the start of a larger more identifiable brand structure that will capture consumers’ imaginations.